-Up to eighteen people (9 elected nationally, 8 region chairmen plus national treasurer if not otherwise elected) who are members of IWA.
+Up to eighteen people (including the national treasurer if not otherwise elected) who are members of IWA.
 Trustees are both trustees under the Charities Acts and directors under the Companies Acts, as IWA is a company limited by guarantee.

 The trustees appoint one of their members as chairman (who remains in office as chairman until the start of the meeting of trustees following the next AGM).
 This person is known as IWA’s national chairman.

-Three years following the AGM at which they are elected (except for region chairmen elected mid-way through a three-year term to fill a vacancy).
-Postal elections are held once a year to coincide with the AGM, with about one third of the trustee position up for election each year.
+Three years following the AGM at which they are elected.
+A postal ballot is held once a year, if there are more nominees that vacancies, to coincide with the AGM, with about one third of the trustee positions up for election each year.

 See forthcoming Trustee meeting dates.